MartinCespedes/Interactive_Job_Board/README.md

 ## User Story

-- As a job seeker using the Interactive Job Board.
+- AS a job seeker using the Interactive Job Board.

 - I want to be able to create an account, log in, search for jobs using filters.

-- Apply for jobs directly with my resume and a cover letter and manage my profile with personal information and relevant links, so that I can efficiently find and apply to suitable job opportunities.
+- Apply for jobs directly with my resume and a cover letter.

+- Manage my profile with personal information and relevant links

+- So that I can efficiently find and apply to suitable job opportunities.

 ## Installation